 38-week pregnancy is an amazing and equally perplexing time for first-timers, as the amount of speculation rises with a mixed feeling of excitement of finally having a baby out in the world.
 This period contains signs and symptoms that should be checked and promptly addressed to ensure a safe delivery time.

-One of the important signs is light pink spotting at 38-week pregnancy, either with a discharge of jelly-like mushy stuff or without it.
+One of the important signs is pink discharge during pregnancy, either with a discharge of jelly-like mushy stuff or without it.
 Is it something to worry about?
 No, it’s not always problematic if you do some precise calculations about the discharge.
-You have to look deeper into the amount and frequency of the light pink spotting or brownish discharge to know whether it’s normal.
+You have to look deeper into the amount and frequency of pink discharge during pregnancy to know whether it’s normal.

 38 Week Pregnant